slatedb/slatedb/rfcs/0007-handling-corruption.md

   }
 ```

+To support durability by default, if `DBOptions.on_corruption` is not defined by
-If not defined by the user, the `DBOptions.on_corruption` callback should
+the user, `DBOptions.on_corruption` should default to a function which both
-both log and return an error.
-This ensures that SlateDB is durable by default.
+logs the error and returns it.

 #### Handling WAL Corruption
 It is reasonable for a developer to assume that once data is confirmed to be
-written to the WAL, the data or transaction is considered durably written to
+written to the Write-Ahead Log (WAL), the data or transaction is considered
-storage.
-However, as can be seen in the "Corruption Review" section of this
+durably written to storage.
+However, as discussed in the "Corruption Review"
-document, this assumption is only theoretical.
-In practice, it is possible for
+section of this document, this assumption is only theoretical.
+In practice,
-WAL entries written to storage to be corrupted resulting in data loss.
-Additionally, this corruption may only be discovered during compaction or
+corruption may only be discovered when recovering from a system failure or
-recovery.
+crash, which is when WAL entries are most critical.

 It is important to note that during normal LSM operation, the movement of
 entries from the WAL to the SSTable occurs in memory.
 The WAL is only used as a